AckeeScreenshoter/iOS.Client/README.md

 ## User guide

 To use Ass just **take a screenshot** or **stop a video inside** your debug application.
 After one of these actions is detected the user is taken straight to AssApp.
 In case of a **screenshot** the user can edit the image through the small window that appears in the bottom left corner of the screen.
 It is also possible to edit the photo in the Gallery and return back to AssApp.
-When finished just tap send and your screenshot or recors appears in [Ass on the web](https://ass-ee.firebaseapp.com/)
+When finished just tap send and your screenshot or records appears in [Ass on the web](https://ass-ee.firebaseapp.com/)